AlexiaDelorme/project-cookbook/README.md

 ###### User story 3

-Myself: building a full stack website using Python and mini-framework Flask that allows me to apply my skills in databases handling and interactive design.
+Building a full-stack website using Python and mini-framework Flask that allows me to apply my skills in databases handling and interactive design.

 ## Design